FraunhoferIWES/foxes/docs/source/api_models.rst

 foxes.models.wake_frames
 ------------------------
 The wake frame models.
-They define the curve along which the wakes propagate.
+They define the curves along which the wakes propagate.

     .. python-apigen-group:: models.wake_frames